Kirill-Svitsov/hw05_final/README.md

 Usage
 After starting the server, you can register or log in to your account.
 Create posts, comment on them, subscribe to interesting authors, and enjoy exchanging thoughts with the community.

-Technology Stack
+## Technologies
-Django
+- Django
-Django REST framework
+- Django REST framework
-PostgreSQL
+- PostgreSQL
-JavaScript
+- JavaScript
-HTML/CSS
+- HTML/CSS
-Docker
+- Docker

 Author
 Kirill Svitsov - GitHub